nicohvi/nicohvi.github.io/_posts/2016-02-24-a-simple-javascript-setup.md

-I've grown fond of using various ecmascript 6 features on other projects ([arrow functions](https://strongloop.com/strongblog/an-introduction-to-javascript-es6-arrow-functions/) and [modules](https://eviltrout.com/2014/05/03/getting-started-with-es6.html) especially), so transpilation of ecmascript 6 was necessary.
+I've grown fond of using various ecmascript 6 features on other projects ([arrow functions](https://strongloop.com/strongblog/an-introduction-to-javascript-es6-arrow-functions/) and [modules](https://eviltrout.com/2014/05/03/getting-started-with-es6.html) especially), so transpilation of ecmascript 6 was something I really wanted.

 Additionally I wanted to concatenate my transpiled javascript into one file (to rule them all) so my clients' browsers wouldn't have to